undkonsorten/typo3-cute-mailing/Documentation/Introduction/Index.rst

 What does it do?
 ================

-We had been looking for a tool to send newsletters in TYPO3 for a long time.
-Nothing that existed or exists met our requirements.
-We would have to make compromises everywhere.

-Therefore we decided to develop our own extension.

-We used the TYPO3 extension "Luxletter" as the basis for our Cute Mailing.
+Cute Mailing is a newsletter tool that spools and sends TYPO3 pages as emails to many recipients.
+Cute Mailing can handle different types of recipient lists.
+For the time being this is restricted to recipients in `tt_address` table but can be extended to use e.g. `fe_user` data.

+Cute Mailing is heavily inspired by luxletter but omits the rendering part to focus on it‘s main purpose:

+Cute Mailing only does one thing: **Sending mails!**

-There were already many ready-made functions concerning the dispatch.
-At this point, we would like to say thank you to the developers at In2Code for their good work.
+We say thank you to the developers at In2Code for their good work.

-Luxletter is a good newsletter tool but we want a tool only for sending a TYPO3 page as an e-mail.
-And we wanted to be free in the choice of address types and not limited to fe_users.

-So now Cute Mailing only does one thing: **Sending mails!**

 .. important::

-   Cute Mailing does not provide HTML templates or plugins for subscribing or unsubscribing to a newsletter!
+   CuteMailing does not provide HTML templates or plugins for newsletter subscription!
 There are ready-made solutions or tools that can be used.